 Consolidation Testing - An Introduction

-This support document is designed to give a brief introduction to the theory of consolidation testing, for a technician new to this test.
-This includes why the test is performed, and how it is performed.
-The paper will look at the differing standard systems that are available for this test, some of the theory and will look at the advantages that the VJ Tech equipment and software can offer.
+This support document is designed to give a brief introduction to the theory of consolidation testing for a technician new to this test.
+This includes why the test is performed and how it is performed.
+The paper will look at the differing standard systems that are available for this test, some of the theory and will look at the advantages VJ Tech equipment and software can offer.

 Consolidation data is used in an investigation when the following needs to be known:

 - The amount of settlement that will ultimately take place

 - Settlement characteristics of a deep lying strata of compressible material

 - To provide an estimate of the rate of consolidation